Fayaal-Paakeer/My-Portflio/README.md

+# Hi, I'm Katherine! 👋

-# 🌟 My Portfolio Website
+# 🌟 This is My Portfolio Website

 A personal portfolio website crafted with HTML, CSS, and JavaScript.
 It presents my skills, projects, and contact details in a sleek, user-friendly interface, featuring both light and dark mode options for an enhanced experience.